philipbrown/multipass/README.md

 # MultiPass

-A tiny module for making searching through a multiselect dropdown boxes really easy.
+A tiny module for making searching through multiselect dropdown boxes really easy.

 # How to use it
 Make sure you have jQuery loaded and write the following markup.